-- Awardees must submit a written report commenting on the scientific sessions that they attended and the MSI Faculty Scholar Award Program.
+- Awardees must submit a written report commenting on the scientific sessions that they attended and the MMSI Faculty Scholar Award Program.

 - According to IRS regulations, the award is subject to federal income tax.
 Award recipients will receive additional related information.

-AACR Minority-Serving Institution Faculty Scholar in Cancer Research Awards
+AACR Minority and Minority-serving Institution Faculty Scholar in Cancer Research Awards

 American Association for Cancer Research